jaegertracing/spark-dependencies/README.md

 ### Elasticsearch
 Elasticsearch is used when `STORAGE_TYPE=elasticsearch`.

-    * `ES_INDEX`: The index prefix to use when generating daily index names.
-Defaults to jaeger.
-                  The final index look like jaeger-span-yyyy-DD-mm.
     * `ES_NODES`: A comma separated list of elasticsearch hosts advertising http.
 Defaults to localhost.
 Add port section if not listening on port 9200.
 Only one of these hosts needs to be available to fetch the remaining nodes in the cluster.
 It is